4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Other Changes
 ^^^^^^^^^^^^^
+- Add a new endpoint: ``@system-information`` which provides additional information about the current deployment.
 - ``@tus-upload``: Allow to pass a ``document_date`` metadata header to manually set the documents date

 2023.10.0 (2023-06-14)